Alternating Direction Method of Multipliers for Nonlinear Matrix Decompositions: ADMM for NMD

 \section{ADMM for NMD}

 As discussed earlier, we draw inspiration from ADMM for convex optimization, see \cite{boyd2011distributed} for a comprehensive treatment, and adapt it to the setting of NMDs.
-ADMM-based approaches is a standard choice for low-rank matrix approximations~\cite{sun2014alternating, li2016alternating}.
-For example, the framework proposed by Huang et al. \cite{huang2016flexible} for constrained matrix and tensor factorizations updates one factor at a time, solving the subproblems for each factor using ADMM.
+ADMM-based approaches are a standard choice for low-rank matrix approximations~\cite{sun2014alternating, li2016alternating}.
+For example, the AO-ADMM framework proposed by Huang et al. \cite{huang2016flexible} for constrained matrix and tensor factorizations updates one factor at a time, solving the subproblems for each factor using ADMM.
 Their method supports a broad range of constraints and loss functions.
-In contrast, we propose a global ADMM approach.
+In contrast, we apply ADMM directly to the full NMD problem over all variables $(W, H, T)$ simultaneously, rather than using it as an inner solver within an alternating optimization scheme.
 The ADMM framework provides a natural way to handle NMDs across a variety of nonlinear models combined with different loss functions, as highlighted in the previous section.

 We now formally define the NMD optimization problem.
 Given a data matrix $X \in \mathbb{R}^{m \times n}$ and a factorization rank $r \ll \min(m,n)$, the goal is to solve

 where $T \in \mathbb{R}^{m \times n}$ is a rank-$r$ matrix representing a low-rank approximation of $X$, $W \in \mathbb{R}^{m \times r}$ and $H \in \mathbb{R}^{r \times n}$ are the rank-$r$ factors, $f(\cdot)$ is an element-wise nonlinear function, and $d(\cdot, \cdot)$ is the chosen loss function.
 By parameterizing the low-rank approximation as $T = WH$, we avoid the explicit rank constraint $\text{rank}(T) = r$, which is generally more difficult to enforce directly.
 This factorized representation aligns naturally with the ADMM framework.